junit-pioneer/junit-pioneer/CODE_OF_CONDUCT.md

 e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.

+Stark violations outside of immediate community spaces (for example on Twitter, even if not directed at community members) are also in scope of this Code of Conduct.

 ## Enforcement

 Instances of abusive, harassing, or otherwise unacceptable behavior may be